The Fed’s Printing Money Again — But Not for You

 That’s not supposed to happen, which is why the Fed is so keen to call its recent actions “expanding its balance sheet.”
 It conceals what’s really going on … as well as the dangers.

-The biggest danger is to your investments.
+And the biggest danger is to your investments.

 With Wall Street firms under enormous pressure to buy government debt to accommodate Washington’s deficits — and the Fed terrified of being exposed as a money-printing facilitator of those deficits — something’s got to give.